Laura Babcock is not dead, Dellen Millard says in closing arguments

 Both Millard, 32, of Toronto, and Smich, 30, of Oakville, Ont., have pleaded not guilty to the first-degree murder of Babcock, whose body has not been found.

-Prosecutors believe the pair burned the 23-year-old woman's remains in a large animal incinerator that was later found on Millard's farm near Waterloo, Ont.
+Prosecutors believe the pair burned the 23-year-old woman's remains in a large animal incinerator – named The Eliminator – that was later found on Millard's farm near Waterloo, Ont.

-Millard says he understands that members of the jury might not approve of the way he's lived his life, or treated certain people, but he's asking them to put all that aside.
+Millard said he understands that members of the jury might not approve of the way he's lived his life, or treated certain people, but he's asking them to put all that aside.

 He told the jury Babcock is not dead, pointing to one witness who testified he saw Babcock at a nut store in Toronto in October 2012.